grammyjs/stateless-question/README.md

 This text is invisible to the user but still visible for your bot.
 When the user replies to a message the message is checked.
 If it is containing this special text at the end it is an answer to the question.
-This way you can have many different strings for the same questions like when having translations.
+This way you can have many strings for the same questions as when having translations.
-You only have to make sure the uniqueIdentifier is unique within your bot.
+You only have to make sure the `uniqueIdentifier` is unique within your bot.

 Special thanks to [@Ramin-Bateni](https://github.com/Ramin-Bateni) and take a look on [his explanation](https://github.com/EdJoPaTo/telegraf-inline-menu/issues/44#issuecomment-541063654) how this works if you like.